 Your credit card debt could hurt your credit score

-One of the factors your lender will employ to determine your viability as a borrower is your credit score.
-Many factors determine your credit score but one of them is your credit utilization.
+One of the factors your lender will use to determine your viability as a borrower is your credit score.
+Many factors determine your credit score, with one of the most important being your credit utilization ratio.

-Your credit utilization is the amount of credit card debt you carry as a percentage of your overall credit limit.
-Ideally, you shouldn’t carry more than 35% of the total limit on your credit card.
-For example, if you have a credit card with a $10,000 limit, you shouldn’t carry a balance of more than $3,500.
+Your credit utilization ratio is the amount of debt you carry as a percentage of your overall credit limit.
+Ideally, you shouldn’t owe more than 30% of your limit as debt.
+For example, if you have a credit card with a $10,000 limit, you ideally shouldn’t owe more than $3,000.
 If your credit cards are frequently maxed out or near their limits, your credit score will go down.

 Having a high credit score is important because it allows you to qualify for today’s best mortgage rates from top lenders.

-If you purchase a $450,000 home with a 5% down payment and are able to qualify for a mortgage with a great interest rate of 2.33%, your monthly payment will be $1,947.
-According to our mortgage calculator, you’ll pay $141,120 in interest over the life of the mortgage.
+Let’s say you were to purchase a $500,000 home with a 5% down payment and are able to qualify for a mortgage with a great interest rate of 1.68%.
+Your monthly payment would be $2,016, and according to our mortgage calculator, you would pay $110,909 in interest over the life of the mortgage.

-But if your credit isn’t good, you might not qualify for a great interest rate and will have to put down a larger down payment to ensure the home is still within your reach.
-Assuming you want to buy that same $450,000 home but only qualify for a higher mortgage rate of 3.3%, you would need to put down 15% and the interest rate on your mortgage is 4.33%.
-Your monthly payment will be $2,118.
-According to our mortgage calculator, you’ll pay $246,163 in interest over the life of the mortgage ($203,734 in this scenario).
+But if your credit isn’t good, you might not qualify for the best interest rate and will have to put a larger down payment to ensure the home is still within your reach.
+Assuming you want to buy that same $500,000 home but only qualify for a higher mortgage rate of 3.3%, you would need to put down a higher down payment (15% would result in a monthly payment of $2,135) and pay more interest over the entire life of the mortgage ($203,734 in this scenario).

 The bottom line